fusionpbx/fusionpbx-docs/source/advanced/upgrade.rst

 Version 4.0 to 4.2
 ^^^^^^^^^^^^^^^^^^

-Many updates in code from 4.0 to 4.2

 1. Update code from the GUI.
 Advanced > Upgrade page (Only check this box then click execute)

 ::